FORLORN -- Ramon Gandia 1/19/2013

 Arriving there, Saul and the two boys went to the waterfront looking for a suitable boat.

-on the selling block: the Mary V. Huntington, strictly sail.
-A price was agreed on,
+selling block: the Mary V. Huntington, strictly sail.
+A price was agreed on, and the boat

-and the boat changed hands too late to go to Alaska that season.
-The captain and his
+changed hands too late to go to Alaska that season.
+The captain and his two boys worked

 In the spring of 1901, the three men and a hired hand sailed for Nome, Alaska, and